Social media and other emerging communication technologies are becoming a key aspect of social research practice.

-Applicants must have at least a 2:1 degree in sociology or a cognate discipline, or equivalent suitable experience or qualifications.
+You must have at least a 2:1 degree in sociology or a cognate discipline, or equivalent suitable experience or qualifications.
 If you are unsure about your eligibility, please contact the course coordinator to enquire about your interests.

 If your native language is not English, you should meet an English language proficiency level of 7.0 in the British Council's IELTS test with at least IELTS 6.0 in writing.
 We do accept other English Language Tests.
 Students who have successfully completed a recent undergraduate degree at a UK University are exempt from the English Language requirement.